MaheshUmale/EOD_SCANNER/README.md

 Prerequisites
 Before starting the process, you'll need the following components set up:

-A server or local machine to run the script.

-A programming language (e.g., Python is highly recommended for its powerful data analysis libraries).
+A programming language (Python is highly recommended for its powerful data analysis libraries).

-A reliable source for EOD stock data (e.g., a free or paid API for NSE data).
+A reliable source for EOD stock data ( tvDataFeed).

 Step 1: Data Acquisition